 Up to that point in time Dr. Jon Postel, as the administrator of IANA, had been the one to designate root server operators.
 Following his death in 1998 the number of operators has not changed, although a small number have changed hands over the years.

-Since that time, we have changed the landscape in several ways.
-We have added IPv6 addresses for each root server and signed the zone with DNS Security Extensions (DNSSEC).
-We have also expanded the size of messages carried over UDP using the Extension Mechanisms for DNS (EDNS) protocol extension.
+Since that time, the landscape has changed in several ways.
+Each root server has added IPv6 addresses and signed the zone with DNS Security Extensions (DNSSEC).
+The size of messages carried over UDP has expanded using the Extension Mechanisms for DNS (EDNS) protocol extension.
 Common Path Maximum Transmission Unit (PMTU) values in today's Internet are governed by the Maximum Transmission Unit (MTU) of an Ethernet frame, which is 1500 bytes including the IP header.

 In 2002, Internet Systems Consortium (ISC) became the first root server operator to deploy IP Anycast.
 Over the years the other operators followed.
 Anycast allows each operator to provide the service from tens or hundreds of distinct instances.
 While today there remain 13 root server identities, there are in fact more than 800 anycast instances in operation throughout the world.